conor1982/Iris_Project_2020/README.md

 ##### Fig 5
 ![Pairplot](https://github.com/conor1982/Iris_Project_2020/blob/master/Screenshots/Pairplot%20of%20Iris%20Data.png)

-Beacuse of the multivariate nature of the data set, a pairplot is a useful way to view the bivarariate relation between all variables in one place.
+Because of the multivariate nature of the data set, a pairplot is a useful way to view the bivariate relation between all variables in one place.

+In all plots, Setosa is easily identied from the other two species.

-From the pairplot, petal width and petal length look like the best features to use to identify species type.
+Petal width and petal length look linearly separable.
+They look like the best features to use to identify species type.
 Setosa is very separate while Versicolor and Viriginica have some overlap.

-Sepal width and sepal length are not easily seperable from each other and contains quite alot of overlap of features.
+Looking at sepal width and sepal length, Verotsa and Viriginica are not easily separable from each other and we can observe a lot of overlap between the two.

 ### Heatmap

 ##### Fig 6
 ![Heatmap](https://github.com/conor1982/Iris_Project_2020/blob/master/Screenshots/Heat%20Map.png)

-This Heatmap is an excellent graphical representaion of Table 10 as seen earlier.
-This correaltion matrix again shows a very positive correlation of 0.96 between petal width and length.
-There also appears to be a strong correaltion between sepal length and petal length also 0.87.
+This Heatmap is an excellent graphical representation of Table 10 as seen earlier.
+This correlation  matrix again shows a very positive correlation of 0.96 between petal width and length.
+There also appears to be a strong correlation  between sepal length and petal length also 0.87.

-*The range of correlation coeffiecent values run from -1.0 to 1.0 where -1.0 indicates a perfect negative correaltion and 1.0 indicates a perfrect positive correaltion [14] The closer to these figures indicates a strong correlation.* With a value of 0.96, petal length and petal width have a very strong positive correlation.
+*The range of correlation coefficient values run from -1.0 to 1.0 where -1.0 indicates a perfect negative correaltion and 1.0 indicates a perfect positive correlation [14] The closer to these figures indicates a strong correlation.* With a value of 0.96, petal length and petal width have a very strong positive correlation.

-The strength of association according to guidleines intrepreting Pearsons's correlation would be *Large* [14]
+The strength of association according to guidelines interpreting Pearsons's correlation would be *Large* [14]

 ### Scatterplots

 *A scatterplot is a type of data display that shows the relationship between two numerical variables.
 Each member of the dataset gets plotted as a point whose (x, y)(x,y)left parenthesis, x, comma, y, right parenthesis coordinates relates to its values for the two variables.* [16]

-Scatterplots are a 2d representaion of each variable together.
+Scatterplots are a 2d representation of each variable together.
 We can use these to attempt to draw a line between each Iris species.
 Those that look separable more linearly will be more useful in identifying what pair of variables are most useful together.

 A scatterplot was created for each pair of variables.
 A function was created with the function parameter being the variable x and variable y i.e. sepal width, petal length.
-This allowed for more efficent coding when creating scatter plots for each variable.
+This allowed for more efficient coding when creating scatter plots for each variable.

 #### Code example